If you're new to trimming hedges or still use hand shears, power hedge trimmers may be intimidating.

-Begin at the bottom of the shrub and trim upward and inward to trim a smooth taper to the top.
+Begin at the bottom of the shrub and trim upward, then inward toward the top to trim a smooth taper to round it off.
 As you work inward, be careful not to trim all of the leaves off a branch.
 You want some leaves over the outside, but not so many that they block out sunlight.

 You want the bottoms of the shrubs to be slightly wider than the top so they get plenty of sun.

 As you reach the top, sweep sideways at an angle to round the top edge off.
-This will help to allow more sunlight through to the inner branches.
+This will help to allow more sunlight through from the top during the noon hour.

 Then continue around the shrub, always starting at the bottom and moving upward to round off the top edge.